gianm/druid/docs/content/ingestion/index.md

 ## Ingestion methods

 Druid supports a variety of data ingestion methods, also called indexing methods.
-In general, with any method, Druid will load data from some external location and then store it as immutable [segments](../design/segments.html) in your [deep storage](../dependencies/deep-storage.html).
+In general, with any method, Druid MiddleManagers are responsible for loading data from some external location and then create immutable [segments](../design/segments.html) in your [deep storage](../dependencies/deep-storage.html).
+These segments may be created on the MiddleManager servers themselves, or, in the case of Hadoop-based ingestion, will be created by Hadoop MapReduce jobs running on YARN.

 In most ingestion methods, this work is done by Druid MiddleManager nodes.
 One exception is Hadoop-based ingestion, where this work is instead done using a Hadoop MapReduce job on YARN (although MiddleManager nodes are still involved in starting and monitoring the Hadoop jobs).